jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 targeting the South
 China Sea
-Chinese state\-sponsored cyber activity around the South China Sea reflects Beijings strategic goals in the region and heightened tensions around Taiwan.
+Chinese state\-sponsored cyber activity around the South China Sea reflects Beijing’s strategic goals in the region and heightened tensions around Taiwan.
 Much of the targeting appears to be for intelligence collection purposes.
 The primary Chinese threat